 The space is located in the centre of town and well-used by a cross-section of the community.
+Demonstrably special to the local community

 Recreation: The playground is popular among local children.
 The open space surrounding it provides an important resource for a variety of informal recreational activity.